##1. 24/7 VALENCIA: Could you tell us something about your musical education, upbringing and background?

 I’ve lost count… I think I’ve been performing in more than 30 countries… in Europe, Asia, Africa, America.
 With Jerez Texas, we made many unforgettable trips, with incredible memories for example in Namibia, Japan, Haiti, Sudan, Kuwait, Tunisia, Mexico, China, etc.

-These last years I worked much more in Europe, especially with NES, in Germany, Switzerland, Austria, Belgium, France, etc.
+In more recent years I worked much more in Europe, especially with NES, in Germany, Switzerland, Austria, Belgium, France, etc.

 Interview by 24/7 Valencia team